 Watch our most recent mid-week message here.

-Celebrate Recovery is a Christ centered, twelve-step program offering help and healing from life’s hurts, habits, and hang-ups.
+Celebrate Recovery is a Christ-centered, twelve-step program offering help and healing from life’s hurts, habits, and hang-ups.
 Our mission is to offer you freedom through Jesus Christ.

 The Landing, Celebrate Recovery’s student ministry, is geared towards middle and high school students and the battles they face.
-The mission of The Landing is to provide students with a safe place to process life and the struggles that accompany it, share tools that allow you to live emotionally and spiritually healthy lives, and help students experience the freedom found in Jesus Christ.
+The mission of The Landing is to provide students with a safe place to process life and the struggles that accompany it, share tools that allow them to live emotionally and spiritually healthy lives, and help students experience the freedom found in Jesus Christ.

 Celebrate Recovery is Christ-Centered.
-In other 12 step fellowships, you have the ability to choose your own higher power.
-In Celebrate Recovery we have The Higher Power, Jesus Christ, who chose you.
+In other 12-step fellowships, you have the ability to choose your own higher power.
+In Celebrate Recovery we have the Higher Power, Jesus Christ, who chose you.
 We recognize that the 12 steps are a tool to help an individual build a relationship with Jesus and find freedom from many different issues, and as such, we do not limit our ministry to anyone’s specific struggle.

 Yes, Celebrate Recovery is for anyone with a hurt, habit, or hang up.

 Anyone who has lived in a fallen and broken world has typically been hurt by someone at some point, and sometimes we are aware of how that hurt affects us and sometimes we are not.
 A habit is any bad habitual behavior that affects our relationship with God or others.
 A hang-up is that thing that can randomly or regularly affect your relationship with God or others.
 Examples include, but are not limited to, past abuse, betrayal, substance abuse, gambling, pornography, anxiety, anger, co-dependency.